wp-plugins/custom-content-type-manager/readme.txt

 or by going to your wp-content/plugins directory and executing the following command from the command-line:

 	svn checkout http://plugins.svn.wordpress.org/custom-content-type-manager/trunk custom-content-type-manager

+= 0.9.5.7 =

+* You can now mark fields as *required*!
+* Improvements to GetPostsQuery on large data sets.
+* Lots of small fixes

 = 0.9.5.6 =